 The London electric vehicle infrastructure delivery plan shows fleets, businesses and London's residents that there is a clear way forward towards the right type and amount of charging infrastructure to serve London's needs.

-The Mayor wants to establish London's taxi fleet as the greenest in the world and to phase out diesel.
-New taxis need to be zero-emission capable to be licensed.
-Tighter requirements have also been introduced for private hire vehicles (minicabs).
+We're making London's taxis to be the greenest in the world.
+New taxis need to be zero-emission capable to be licensed, and private hire vehicles (minicabs) need to meet new tighter requirements.
+Dedicated e-taxi bays are being installed to promote the greening of London's iconic black cab fleet.
 Find out more about our how we're creating greener taxis and greener PHVs.

 LoCITY is an industry-led programme to help the freight and fleet sector lead the way in improving air quality and reducing carbon emissions.

-In addition to London's electric vehicle delivery plan we have other research about zero emission capable vehicles that will help us, the London boroughs and charge point providers put charging infrastructure in the right places .
+We publish Ultra Low Emission Vehicle research to help us, the London boroughs and charge point providers put charging infrastructure in the right places.